 Beyond Grants: 3 Steps for Finding Alternate Arts Funding

-In Canada, many artists, arts groups and arts organisations seek out government funding to realise their projects, but not everybody gets all the funding they need.
+In Canada many artists, arts groups and arts organizations seek out government funding to realize their projects, but not everybody gets all the funding they need.
 So how can you get your arts project off the ground with alternative funding?
 In the Beyond Grants panel at Artpreneur, Michael Wallack, of Wallack’s Art Supply, led a discussion about sponsorships with Dan Gainsford, Christina Devine and Zachary Daylor.
 Here are three steps from their conversation about finding private sector funding.

 Figure Out Your Story